-The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard (only if it’s dry) and household goods.
+The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard and household goods.

 Residents can also drop off hazardous items like oils, gas bottles, batteries and fluorescent lights for free.